-PGCSIF works as a catalyst for social impact in Prince George’s County, Maryland.
-Its mission is to build social capital and invest in new approaches to solving a broad range of challenges in Prince George’s County.
+The Prince George’s County Social Innovation Fund works as a catalyst for social impact.
+Its mission is to build social capital and invest in new approaches to solving social challenges in Prince George’s County.

 Our work is based on a fundamental belief that through innovative solutions, alignment across and within sectors, and a keen focus on results, Prince George’s County can quickly shift course on a broad number of issues facing its most vulnerable populations.
 PGCSIF’s vision is to continuously identify appropriate models that support the County’s infrastructure across public, private, religious, and non-profit sectors for improved quality of life.
 We recognize the pockets of opportunity in the County, as well as the disconnection between the multiple stakeholders who are attempting to address many of the same issues, largely in an unorganized or uncoordinated way.
 Our expectation is that by identifying best and innovative practice, supporting the local infrastructure, and aligning outcomes, we can bridge these gaps and quickly increase impact.

 Prince George’s County, Maryland is a locality of contrasts.
 The County is lauded as the most affluent predominately African American county in the United States.
 Eight-five percent of all residents over 25 have high school diplomas.
 The median family income is $70K per annum, well above the US median of $50K per annum.
 Amazingly, 40% of Prince George’s households earn over $100,000 per year.
 From an income and education perspective, the incredible promise of Prince George’s County is clearly demonstrated.